 Here are some other things to look out for:

 - Your baby’s eyes don’t move together or don’t move normally

-- After one month old, your baby does not get distracted by lights, colors or mobiles
+- After one month of life, your baby does not get distracted by lights, colors, or mobiles

 - The lens of your baby’s eye looks cloudy